Understanding Your Psychological Well-Being and How Regular Exercise Can Help

 What is Physical Activity?

 First things first: let’s set our expectations.
 You don’t have to get into team sports to be mentally well.
 Even the most basic physical activity counts.
 Think chores such as cleaning the house, carrying groceries, and taking the trash out .
 If you want something more recreational, try walking, hiking, or biking.
-On the other hand, if you crave structure, go to the gym and lift weights.
+On the other hand, if you crave structure, and lift weights.
 If you want something more social, try badminton, Zumba, or even online yoga classes.

 Ideally, adults should exercise for 30 to 35 minutes, three to five days a week.
 This won’t just make you look better, it will make you feel good, too.
 Staying active is the key to psychological well-being.
 Here’s why: